| Vintage LuggageWE

 the Indian Crocodile and Marsh Crocodile, and also species

+of alligator.
 Occasionally walrus and elephant leather was used for heavyweight

 cases, whilst ostrich, lizard and snake-skins were reserved

+for rarer and light items such as handbags.
 There was a period where white luggage, also known as 'rawhide'

+or 'vellum' was used in vintage luggage manufacture.
 This clean looking and glamorous luggage was generally made

 from a bleached cowhide 'rawhide'.
 Goat, sheep, pigskin and